kennygrant/web-programming-in-go/routes.md

 Disadvantages: Slightly slower, doesn't support middleware This router is similar to the stdlib mux but uses regexp to evaluate params.
 It is probably the most commonly used router and was released early on.

-#### HttpRouter
-Handler signature: ```go func (w http.ResponseWriter, req *http.Request) ```
-Route signature: /hello/:param
-Advantages: Fast, stdlib signature
-Disadvantages: Can't specify param type, Can't handle all routes This router is focussed on speed, and uses a data structure.
-It may be suitable for larger

 #### Fragmenta Mux
-Handler signature: ```go func (w http.ResponseWriter, req *http.Request) error ``` Route signature: /hello/:param
+Handler signature: ```go func (w http.ResponseWriter, req *http.Request) error ``` Route signature: /hello/{param:\d+}
 Advantages: Ordered evaluation, regexp params, deferred parsing of params, Supports middleware
 Disadvantages: Requires handlers to return error
 This router takes a similar approach to the Gorilla mux in using regexp to define paramaters, so route definitions are the same.
 It supports middleware chains, and deferred parsing of params so that they are not parsed until required.

+#### HttpRouter
+Handler signature: ```go func (w http.ResponseWriter, req *http.Request) ```
+Route signature: /hello/:param
+Advantages: Fast, stdlib signature
+Disadvantages: Can't specify param type, Can't handle all routes This router is focussed on speed, and uses a data structure which allows this.
+It may be suitable for larger sites which don't require control over order of evaluation and have a lot of routes.

 #### Echo
 Handler signature: ```go func (c echo.Context) error ``` Route signature: /hello/:param
 Advantages: Supports middleware, Grouped APIs
 Disadvantages: Custom handlers, expanded scope
-This has ambitions to be more than a router, expanding into serving, logging, view rendering, so it is perhaps better through of as a framework.
+This has ambitions to be more than a router, expanding into serving, logging, view rendering, so it is perhaps better thought of as a framework.

 #### Bufallo
 Handler signature: ```go func(c buffalo.Context) error ```
 Limitations: Ordered evaluation of routes
-This router takes a similar approach to the.
+This router takes a similar approach to the gorilla one, but has does do significantly more work for every evaluation of a route.
+It is relatively new and will probably improve with time.

 There is a set of benchmarks of Golang routers here, to give a rough idea of relative performance with large sets of routes.
 If your app has less than 50 routes this is unlikely to matter, and even then other factors are probably more important in most cases.